hmrc/time-to-pay-arrangement/README.md

 | 201 | TTP Arrangement created with header location  |
 | 401 | Not authorised to submit the TTP arrangement  |

-#### GET /test-only/ttparrangements/{arrangement-identifier}
+#### GET /ttparrangements/{arrangement-identifier}

-Returns a specific arrangement based on the identifier
+Returns a specific arrangement based on the identifier.
+This api is for internal use only and the data lives for 30 days

 ```
 {